300 - 61 Juno Street

 Finances

-BGC Winnipeg had total donations and special events revenues of $1.8m in F2021.
-The charity also received $2.1m in government funding, representing 48% of total revenue.
-Administrative costs are 11% of revenue (excluding investment income), and fundraising costs are less than 1% of donations and special events revenue.
-This results in total overhead spending of 11%.
-For every dollar donated, 89 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+In F2023, administrative costs were 6.1% of revenue (excluding investment income), and fundraising costs were less than 1% of donations and special events revenue.
+This results in total overhead spending of 7%.
+For every dollar donated, 93 cents are available to go to the cause.
+This is within Ci’s reasonable range for overhead spending.
+BGC Winnipeg has $3.9m in funding reserves.
+This amount could cover ten months of annual program costs.

 This charity report is an update that has been sent to BGC Winnipeg for review.
 Changes and edits may be forthcoming.